dadx25565-afk/Steve/README.md

 **Tech Stack:**
 - Minecraft Forge 47.2.0 for the modding framework
 - Java 17
-- OpenAI API for the agent reasoning (pluggable, also supports Groq and Gemini)
+- Groq API for the agent reasoning (pluggable, also supports OpenAI and Gemini)
 - Standard Minecraft pathfinding for movement
+- Langchain

 **Architecture:**

 The core is in the agent package.
 Each Steve runs a ReAct-style loop:
 - Reason about what to do
-- Act by executing Minecraft actions
+- Act by executing Java code
 - Observe the results
 - Repeat

-We built an action system that gives the LLM a vocabulary of things it can do.
-Actions like "mine", "place", "navigate", "attack".
-Each action is a Java class that handles the actual Minecraft mechanics.

-The LLM's job is to pick which actions to use and in what order.
-It's constrained to output JSON that matches our action schema, which makes parsing straightforward and execution deterministic.

 For memory, each Steve maintains a conversation history and context about the world.
 This gets injected into every LLM call so agents can handle follow-up commands without you repeating context.